Margaret Hurlstone Hardy Fallding: Early life

 Margaret "Peggy" Hurlstone Hardy was born in Sydney, Australia, in 1920 and grew up in Brisbane, Queensland.
 She was a third-generation scientist – the only child of Australian entomologist George Hudleston Hurlstone Hardy and granddaughter of British engineer and amateur entomologist George Hurlstone Hardy.

 Peggy's father worked in the biology department of the University of Queensland, where he held a Walter and Eliza Hall Fellowship in Economic Biology from 1922 to 1933.
 Peggy's mother, Martha Elizabeth Olive Harris, was a former Tasmanian schoolteacher.

 Peggy attended Somerville House, where she was dux of the school in 1937, and then enrolled at the University of Queensland in 1938.
-She took her Bachelor of Science (honours) in zoology and received a medal for outstanding merit in 1942.
+She took her Bachelor of Science (honours) in zoology and received a university gold medal in 1942.
 She won the Duncan McNaughton Scholarship in 1940 and, after completing her MSc in zoology, was awarded in 1943 the same fellowship in economic biology formerly held by her father.

 Hardy worked at the University of Sydney and at the CSIR McMaster Animal Health Laboratory during her fellowship, studying the heat tolerance, skin, and fibres of sheep.
 At McMaster, she met Helen Newton Turner, who became a scientific collaborator and lifelong friend.